memgraph/memgraph/docs/user_technical/open-cypher.md

 The following sections describe some of the other supported features.

+#### Filtering Variable Length Paths

+OpenCypher supports only simple filtering when matching variable length paths.
+For example:

+    MATCH (n)-[r:Type * {x: 42}]-(m)

+This will produce only those paths whose edges have the required `Type` and `x` property value.

+Memgraph extends openCypher with a syntax for arbitrary filter expressions during path matching.
+The next example filters edges which have property `x` between `0` and `10`.

+    MATCH (n)-[r * (edge, node | 0 < edge.x < 10)]-(m)

+Here we introduce a lambda function with parentheses, where the first two arguments, `edge` and `node`, correspond to each edge and node during path matching. `node` is the destination node we are moving to across the current `edge`.
+The last `node` value will be the same value as `m`.
+Following the pipe (`|`) character is an arbitrary expression which must produce a boolean value.
+If `True`, matching continues, otherwise the path is discarded.

+The previous example can be written using the `all` function:

+    MATCH (n)-[r *]-(m) WHERE all(edge IN r WHERE 0 < edge.x < 10)

+However, filtering using a lambda function is more efficient because paths may be discarded earlier in the traversal.
+Furthermore, it provides more flexibility for deciding what kind of paths are matched due to more expressive filtering capabilities.
+Therefore, filtering through lambda functions should be preferred whenever possible.

 #### Breadth First Search

 A typical graph use-case is searching for the shortest path between nodes.